Semi-Global Existence and Trapped Surface Formation for the Einstein-Vlasov System: Introduction

 so that derivatives of the connection never appear in isolation, but only in the curvature combination \eqref{eq:curvature_identity}, together with quadratic lower-order terms.
 Let us provide a concrete example of how the issue of both regularity and integrability is miraculously restored.
 Consider, for example, $V=V_{(A)}= \Hor(e_A)-\frac{p^3}{\modu}\partial_{\pbar^A}$ (see section \ref{vlasov} for the definition of the commuting $V$ vector fields) and observe the following in the standard basis (see section \ref{vlasov} for the exact definition): Each pair of terms in brackets labelled (I) and (II) leads to a cancellation that improves the order of decay.
 Indeed, the first term in bracket (II), is $o(\modu^{-3})-{\chibar_A}^C\hsp p^3 \hsp \Gamma^B_{\mu\nu}\hsp \partial_{\pbar^C}(p^{\mu}p^{\nu}) = -\frac{1}{2}\tr\chibar\hsp p^3\hsp \Gamma^B_{\mu\nu}\hsp \partial_{\pbar^A}({p^{\mu}p^{\nu}})+o(\modu^{-3})$.
 By itself, this term is only $o(\modu^{-2})$.
 When combined, however, with the second term in bracket $(II)$, the whole bracket becomes As for the terms in bracket (I), it is here where not only the issue of integrability, but also the issue of regularity in the terms is overcome.
 Indeed, notice that

-In other words, throughout the entire argument, \textit{derivatives of Christoffel symbols will always appear in differences that give rise to Riemann curvature components (up to terms of the form $\Gamma\Gamma$, which are harmless, both in terms of integrability and regularity)}.
+In other words, throughout the entire argument, \textit{derivatives of Christoffel symbols will always appear in differences that give rise to Riemann curvature components (up to terms of the form $\Gamma\Gamma$, which are not only harmless, but indispensable as we shall briefly explain! )}.